rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 The last entry of the command *adguard-home* has to be kept the same.
 This is fixed in the Rock-on configuration.

-With the shares and the network created the Rock-on can be installed.

-We are now ready to start the installation of the Netdata rock-on.
-Click the *Install* button next to the **Netdata (official)** listing on the *Rock-ons* page.
+We are now ready to start the installation of the AdGuard Home rock-on.
+Click the *Install* button next to the **AdGuard Home** listing on the *Rock-ons* page.

 .. image:: /images/interface/docker-based-rock-ons/netdata_install.png
    :width: 100%